 Key-Auth = HMAC-Hash(KCK, ANonce || SNonce || AP-BSSID || STA-MAC[ || gAP || gSTA]). where: […] — The brackets indicate the optional inclusion of the Diffie-Hellman public values when doing PFS with FILS shared key authentication.

-3) and 4) do state that brackets indicate optional terms, so there is no issue here (apart from the spurious full stops and missing spaces, which I am not sure have all been raised separately).
+3) and 4) do state that brackets indicate optional terms, so there is no issue here (apart from the spurious full stops and missing spaces).
 Only the first two need addressing.

 Actually, the wording is misleading.
 Inclusion of the term when doing PFS with shared key auth is not optional, it’s mandatory.
 It’s doing PFS with shared key auth which is optional.